trustbloc/sandbox/k8s/jobs/README.md

 * `make clean`

 ## options and features
-* Will deploy Sandbox MySQL and COUCHDB.
+* Will deploy Sandbox MySQL.